ahmadnsam/pcf-geoapify-address-auto/README.md

 # pcf-geoapify-address-auto

-Geoapify Address Auto complete is a PCF control for model driven apps, it helps the users to speedup filling in addresses in Dynamics.
+Geoapify Address Auto complete is a PCF control for model driven apps, it helps the users to speedup filling in addresses in Dynamics using the Geoapify Maps API.

+You need to get an aPI key from Geoapify [here](https://www.geoapify.com/) for the demo of the API, click [here](https://apidocs.geoapify.com/playground/geocoding) and the documentation of the API, click [here](https://apidocs.geoapify.com/docs/geocoding/getting-started/#autocomplete)

 The control is translated in the below languages,